-Although decisions related to the division of your estate assets after you are gone will likely be a primary consideration in your estate plan, a comprehensive estate plan will include additional goals.
-Protecting those assets up to the point when they are passed down to loved ones, for example, should be a primary estate planning objective in every estate plan.
+Protecting assets up to the point when they are passed down to loved ones, should be a primary estate planning objective in every estate plan.
 That requires you to consider – and ultimately reduce — the impact gift and estate taxes will have on your estate at the time of your death.
-Toward that end, we’ll explain four of the top gift and estate tax avoidance strategies.
+Toward that end, let’s look at four ways to avoid gift and estate taxes.

 What Is the Federal Gift and Estate Tax?